-- (2) Prior to any clearing, grubbing, or any construction, tree protection barricades shall be erected around all trees, or groups of trees, within the construction area which are to be preserved. - (3) The County Landscape Architect shall be notified and a pre-clearing/grubbing/grading on-site review of all required tree protection barricades will be conducted. - E. Tree protection shall continue throughout construction.
-The following requirements shall be conditions of tree removal permits, all permits for private construction in public rights-of-way, and all development permits issued under and pursuant to this Code: - (1) No cleaning of construction equipment or material or the disposal of waste materials including but not limited to, paint, oil, solvents, asphalt, concrete, and mortar shall be permissible within the TPZ of any tree which is being protected. - (2) The movement of equipment or the storage of equipment, materials, debris, or fill within the TPZ of any tree which is being protected is not allowed. - (3) The contractor shall inspect all tree protection barricades and signs on a weekly basis throughout construction.
+- (1) The No cleaning of construction equipment or material or the disposal of waste materials including but not limited to, paint, oil, solvents, asphalt, concrete, and mortar shall be permissible within the TPZ of any tree which is being protected is not allowed. - (2) The movement of equipment or the storage of equipment, materials, debris, or fill within the TPZ of any tree which is being protected is not allowed. - (3) The contractor shall inspect all tree protection barricades and signs on a weekly basis during the course of throughout construction.
 Any barricade or sign which has been damaged or is missing shall be replaced immediately. - (4) If any tree which has not been approved to be removed is destroyed, or receives major damage during construction, with the exception of natural events, so as to place its long term survival in question, the tree(s) must be replaced at an inch-to-inch basis of the total (combined) DBH of the tree(s) so destroyed or damaged.
 The replacement tree(s) shall be of comparable species of the destroyed or damaged tree(s) with a minimum replacement size of 3.5-inch caliper.
 The County reserves the right to establish a replacement value for such trees and payment into the Tree Mitigation Fund may be authorized by the County's Landscape Architect.

 Sec.
 6.7.4.
-Shade Trees, Minimum Requirements
+Shade trees.
+Trees, Minimum Requirements